 18 linear feet

-Papers of a prominent American archaeologist and professor at the University of Missouri-Columbia.
-Materials sorted from original accession, 4609, Missouri Archaeological Society, Papers.
+Papers of a prominent archaeologist and professor at the University of Missouri-Columbia.

-Plat maps of towns and cities in Illinois and Missouri through which the Chicago and Alton Railroad ran.
-They are mostly hand drawn and show the area of the community where the tracks and depots were located.
+The collection contains plat maps of towns and cities in Illinois and Missouri through which the Chicago and Alton Railroad ran.

 Cleghorn, Daniel B., Family, Papers, 1848-1892, (C0252)